sadasant/uploader-js/README.md

 them followed smoothly.
-I think it proves that environmental issues should be able to be solved by inference, where the business logic can remain as unedited as possible, and small centralized changes can solve issues for accross the platform.
+I think it proves that environmental issues should be able to be solved by inference, where the business logic can remain as unedited as possible, and small centralized changes can solve issues accross the platform.

 6. **No ORM:** Using DynamoDB feels hard because it's really different to other No-SQL databases that are more popular (such as Mongo or CouchDB), and also that it lacks the many ORMs that other databases have.
+Adding a local copy of DynamoDB to CircleCI just for unit tests felt a little bit wasteful.
 While looking at [Dynamoose](https://github.com/dynamoosejs/dynamoose), I found out that [it required a local copy of DynamoDB to run unit tests](https://github.com/dynamoosejs/dynamoose/issues/256).
-I browsed for the alternatives and found this pos: [Introducing the Amazon DynamoDB DataMapper for JavaScript](https://aws.amazon.com/blogs/developer/introducing-the-amazon-dynamodb-datamapper-for-javascript-developer-preview/#defining-a-model-without-typescript).
+I browsed for the alternatives and found this post: [Introducing the Amazon DynamoDB DataMapper for JavaScript](https://aws.amazon.com/blogs/developer/introducing-the-amazon-dynamodb-datamapper-for-javascript-developer-preview/#defining-a-model-without-typescript).
 A library made by Amazon to make it easier to use the DynamoDB client.
 It's beautiful and it works, and it pairs well with `aws-sdk-mock`, so